irena-flextool/flextool/docs/how_to.md

 In addition, the rolling dispatch solve should be created as in the *How to use Rolling window solve for dispatch*.
 This solve should have the parameter `realized_periods` set to produce the dispatch results.
 The model parameters apply to all of the solves.
 Therefore, the considerations of the storage value binding that were discussed in the *How to use Rolling window solve* should be taken into account here as well.
 - Storage levels can be fixed with `storage_solve_horizon_method`: *use_reference_value* or *use_reference_price*, these will fix the end of each horizon not each jump.
-- `storage_start_end_method` fixes the starts and/or ends of each solve level, meaning the first step of the first roll and the last step of the last roll for all the solves.
+- `storage_start_end_method` fixes the starts and/or ends of each solve level, meaning the first step of the first roll and the last step of the last roll.
 - In most cases the `bind_storage_method` should be left as *bind_forward_only*
 - Do not use `bind_within_timeblock` if you are not using full timeblock or its multiples as the `rolling_jump` in the dispatch model, otherwise you might cause a infeasible problem.
 - Do not use `bind_within_period` if you are not using full periods or its multiples as the `rolling_jump` in the dispatch model, otherwise you might cause a infeasible problem.